 MamaJewels also guarantee that their components are Non Toxic and that it’s tested in accordance with by UKAS in accordance with the current Toy standards.
 They also strength test their jewellery monthly and so far have a 100% track record, so you can wear it without fear.

-The jewellery is lovely and it looks lovely and is great for mothers who miss wearing jewellery, or even if you just want to use them during nursing.
+This fat chain link necklace is lovely and it looks lovely and is great for mothers who miss wearing jewellery, or even if you just want to use them during nursing.

 I found the heart shape on the bracelet a little annoying at times as it would twist and stick into my skin, and as a bracelet that needs to be swapped to another arm every couple of hours I found it a little hard to take on and off, but that’s possibly just because I’m big boned, big wristed and big handed!
 For the average user, I’m sure it would be better.